gramineproject/gramine/Documentation/devel/encfiles.rst

 - The current implementation of encrypted files uses AES-GCM with 128-bit key size for encryption and MAC generation.
 Thus, all encryption keys are 16B in size and all MACs are 16B in size.
+- The current implementation of encrypted files uses AES-GCM for encryption and MAC generation.
+In AES-GCM, the MAC size is always 16B due to the fixed AES block size.
+With a 128-bit key size, all encryption keys are 16B.

 - Sub-keys are derived from the user-supplied KDK using the `NIST SP800-108
   <https://csrc.nist.gov/pubs/sp/800/108/r1/upd1/final>`__ construction, with